vicr123/vicr123.github.io-old/privacy.md

 icon: /icon.png
 ---

-This Privacy Policy was last modified on 04 DEC.
-2019, AEDT.
+This Privacy Policy was last modified on 20 FEB.
+2020, AEDT.

 ## Using Applications